imatag/actor-facebook-scraper/README.md

 ## Limitations

 -   Facebook Scraper does not scrape personal data from profiles.
-We do not consider scraping vast amounts of personal data ethical and discourage anyone from doing so.
-Please read our blog post about  [creating ethical and compliant scrapers](https://blog.apify.com/is-web-scraping-legal/)  if you would like to learn more.
 -   No login support.
 -   The "About" page can't be accessed publicly.
 -   Some pages with Facebook's new layout won't load posts and are not supported.